Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 COM Vtable Slot Counting

-The correct counts, verified against the actual COM interfaces:
+The correct slot counts, verified against the actual COM interface definitions:

 RegisterCommand Signature